CARE Moments

 In performance conversations

-Reference the Framework when giving feedback on leadership behaviour — not just what was delivered, but how people were led through the parental leave journey.
+Reference the framework when giving feedback on leadership behaviour — not just what was delivered, but how people were led through the parental leave journey.

 If you have a relationship with someone going through pregnancy, parental leave or return to work — this framework is for you.
 The person closest to the situation carries the most responsibility.
 That's the point.